OffchainLabs/nitro/docs/intro/glossary.md

 # Glossary of Arbitrum Terms

-- **Arbitrum Chain**: A chain running on Ethereum, containing some contracts.
-Many Arbitrum chains can (and do!) exist.
+- **Arbitrum Chain**: A Layer 2 EVM environment running on Ethereum using Arbitrum technologies.
+Arbitrum Chains come in two forms, rollup and anytrust, depending on a user's needs.

-- **Arbitrum AnyTrust**: Arbitrum protocol in which which data availability is managed by a permissioned set of parties; compared to Arbitrum Rollup, not strictly trustless, but offers lower fees (e.g., Arbitrum Nova).
+- **Arbitrum AnyTrust**: Arbitrum protocol in which data availability is managed by a permissioned set of parties; compared to Arbitrum Rollup, not strictly trustless, but offers lower fees (e.g., Arbitrum Nova).

 - **Arbitrum Rollup**: Trustless Arbitrum L2 protocol in which participation is permissionless and underlying layer is used for data availability (e.g., Arbitrum One).